 - Wangari Maathai, Nobel Laureate, the first African woman to win the Nobel Peace Prize, and the first environmentalist to win the prize.
 She is the first Kenyan woman to earn a Ph.D.

-- Ngũgĩ wa Thiong’o, Gikuyu-language author, father of author, and professor
+- Ngũgĩ wa Thiong’o, Gikuyu-language author, father of the author, and professor

 - Uhuru Kenyatta, fourth and current President of Kenya, former Deputy Prime Minister.
 Expected to see out his two-term presidency on August 9th when Kenya goes to the polls.

-- Martha Wangari Karua, politician and former presidential candidate, and current key member and vice president hopeful in former prime minister Raila Odinga’s presidential campaign for Azimio -ODM party.
+- Martha Wangari Karua, politician and former presidential candidate, and current key member and vice president hopeful in former prime minister Raila Odinga’s presidential campaign for Azimio -ODM party which lost in 2022 general elections.

 - Ng’endo Mwangi, Kenya’s first woman physician.
 The Mwangi Cultural Center at the Smith College in Massachusetts is named in her honor Carole